Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Salt Crusts Are Blocking the Water Flow

-The only way to deal with this particular problem is to open up the brine tank, remove whatever’s inside, and clean it thoroughly with water until there’s nothing left that can present an obstacle.
+The only way to deal with this particular problem is to open the brine tank, remove whatever’s inside, and clean it thoroughly with water until nothing remains that can present an obstacle.

-We recommend you only use high-quality salt to prevent further occurrences.
-Low-quality salt not only leads to potential problems but also reduces the efficiency of resin beads and the overall efficiency of the softening unit.
+We recommend only using high-quality salt to prevent further problems.
+Low-quality salt not only leads to potential problems but also reduces the efficiency of the resin beads and the softening unit overall.

 The Brine Injector